kokke/tiny-regex-c/README.md

 For more usage examples I encourage you to look at the code in the `tests`-folder, as well as `example.c` for a simple `grep` implementation.

 ## TODO
-- More tests that include atomics, word boundaries, \R and modifiers.
 - Implement captures.
-- Implement lookarounds and inverted groups.
-- Implement backwards (<) modifier
+- Implement backwards (<) modifier for lookbehinds.
 - Implement branches (| operator).
+- Make groupstack a local variable for thread-safety.
 - Add file sizes for other architectures in README.md.
 - Add `tests/speed.c` for performance and time measurements.